 Beginner telescopes are sold with some pretty awful tripods.
 Sometimes, the mount is decent enough, but the tripod it is attached to is dreadful.
-Springy, loose, wobbly.
-It can be hard to tell for sure just by looking, but in my experience tripods with thick round legs are best.
-The thin aluminum rectangular legs on many modern beginner telescopes are poor performers because they’re not stiff enough–they’ll twist if you’re trying to move the telescope in azimuth.
+Springy, loose, and wobbly.
+It can be hard to tell for sure just by looking, but in my experience, tripods with thick, round legs are the best.
+The thin aluminum rectangular legs on many modern beginner telescopes are poor performers because they’re not stiff enough—they’ll twist if you’re trying to move the telescope in azimuth.
 Wooden tripods are not found in new telescopes anymore, but they may be sturdier than the flimsy aluminum ones.
 A few tricks to increase the stability of a tripod:

 - Tie a heavy counterweight, something like the weight of a gallon or half of water, to the underside of the top of the mount.

 - Spread the tripod legs out as much as possible to keep them slightly under tension.

 - Don’t extend the tripod legs, keep them at their lowest length.